diegosilvacode/application-tindev-backend/README.md

 The **codefolio-tindev-frontend** project was create with [Create React App](https://facebook.github.io/create-react-app/).
 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
 To learn React, check out the [React documentation](https://reactjs.org/).

+## Prerequisites

+To run this project in development mode, you will need to have a basic environment with [NodeJS 8+](https://nodejs.org/en/) installed.
+To use the database, you will need to have [MongoDB](https://www.mongodb.com/) installed and running on your machine on the default port (27017).

 ## Avaliable Scripts

 ### Run Project